patrickcfwhite/project-3/README.md

           }
 ```

 If the correct conditions are passed, the page will prompt the user to enter a new password and check the password and the password confirmation fields match again.
-Once this is passed and the form submits successfully the user will be notified their password has changed and be prompted to login.
+Once this is passed and the form submits successfully, the user will be notified their password has changed and be prompted to login.